-Alcohol and tobacco, two addictive vices that kill thousands of people every year, aren’t scheduled under the controlled substances act.
-Why is that?
+Alcohol and tobacco kill thousands of people every year, but aren’t scheduled under the controlled substances act.

 Right now, the US government considers cannabis a Schedule I drug.
 The Controlled Substances Act reserves Schedule I for drugs with high abuse potential and no accepted medical value.
 This, despite the fact that almost halpf the country’s states have medicinal cannabis programs.
 Again, still in spite of the fact that more research backs cannabis’ medicinal value every day.

 But what about alcohol and tobacco?
 Both recreational substances possess high abuse potential.
 And while alcohol has some limited medical use, tobacco absolutely does not.